-The 9th Street Stock Exchange was an alternate economic system between recent immigrant and established businesses that operate in close proximity to each other but are often separated by cultural and socioeconomic differences.
-Rotating weekly, over eight weeks, the eight participating stores displayed and sold selected products from each other’s businesses, facilitating new social connections by experimentally incorporating an aspect of each other's identity into their own.
+Staged in Philadelphia’s famous “Italian Market,” the 9th Street Stock Exchange was an alternate economic system that connected recent immigrant and long established businesses that operate in close proximity to each other but are often separated by cultural and socioeconomic differences.
+Rotating weekly, over eight weeks, the eight participating stores prominently displayed and sold selected products from each other’s businesses, facilitating unexpected social connections by experimentally incorporating an aspect of each other's identity and culture into their own.
 A circle of trust was constructed through the project as each participant business became familiar and invested in a small way in the commercial welfare of the other businesses.
 Products that in one store were culturally specific and expected by a regular customer base become strangely incongruous and newly present through this weekly act of dislocation.

 Essay by Nato Thompson